Swiftsure Yacht Race: History

 The first Swiftsure Lightship Classic Race took place in 1930.
 Six vessels began in Cadboro Bay, raced out the Strait of Juan de Fuca to its mouth, rounded the lightship on Swiftsure Bank, and returned to Victoria.
 From 1948-1950, the race began in Port Townsend, WA, and ended in Victoria.
-Beginning in 1951, the current long courses have remained; yachts start in Victoria, race to their rounding mark in the United States, finishing back in Victoria.
+Beginning in 1951, the current long courses have remained; yachts start in Victoria, race to their rounding mark, finishing back in Victoria.